 ULIPs are not at all bad investment products, if you know how to turn their disadvantages around in your favour.
 Do some solid research and invest in a comprehensive plan like Invest 4G which offers multiple avenues and great flexibility.

-Canara HSBC Oriental Bank of Commerce Life Insurance's Invest 4G is a ULIP which offers a wide range of choices such as 7 different funds and 4 different portfolio strategies to choose from.
+Canara HSBC Life Insurance's Invest 4G is a ULIP which offers a wide range of choices such as 7 different funds and 4 different portfolio strategies to choose from.
 It also offers Return of Mortality Charges so that charges don’t eat into your fund value.
 Additionally, there are also Loyalty Additions and Wealth Boosters for a cherry on top.
 So, what are you waiting for?
 The plan for fulfilling your dreams is just a few clicks away!

 We will call you shortly.